Keyboard shortcuts

 Batchable HandlerYesYesYes

 The base handler type.
-All other handler types extend it.
+All other types extend it.

 When to use: General-purpose business logic — database operations, calculations, transformations, service calls, or anything that takes input and produces output.